scottslowe/weblog/content/post/2021-10-12-using-the-external-aws-cloud-provider-for-kubernetes.md

 ## Tagging Cluster Resources

 While the documentation for the cloud provider is improving, this is one area that could still use some additional work.
-The "Getting Started" page on the Kubernetes AWS Cloud Provider site only says this about tags:
+The ["Getting Started" page][link-7] on the Kubernetes AWS Cloud Provider site only says this about tags:

 > Add the tag `kubernetes.io/cluster/<your_cluster_id>: owned` (if resources are owned and managed by the cluster) or `kubernetes.io/cluster/<your_cluster_id>: shared` (if resources are shared between clusters, and should not be destroyed if the cluster is destroyed) to your instances.